Did you know?

 MCV provides direct employment for approximately 250 full-time equivalent positions, 121 of which are employed by MCV; the others are contractors on site daily, including local craft laborers.

 MCV and its employees support Midland and the surrounding communities through donations and giving generously of their time and talents through volunteer work.

 15000000+ Dollars Annually to Great Lakes Bay Region

 MCV spends approximately $15 million annually with over 100 vendors within the Great Lakes Bay Region, not counting capital improvement projects.

 MCV is the 2nd largest taxpayer in Midland.

-MCV has been a member of the Midland Area Chamber of Commerce since 1988.
+MCV has been a member of the Midland Area Chamber of Commerce and the Midland Business Alliance since 1988.

 As many as 13 bald eagles spend the winter here catching fish from the cooling pond and at least one pair nest near the facility.
 As many as 8,000 geese and hundreds of ducks use the pond as a resting place, making the surrounding farms some of the best waterfowl hunting in the state during the regular and late waterfowl hunting seasons.